How the Red Carpet Tour Highlights Augusta’s People, Places and Business Potential

 The week of April 11, visitors will pour into Augusta to watch one of the most famous sporting events on Earth.

 They’ll watch the most talented golfers alive play on the highest level.
 They’ll head downtown to eat and drink at Frog Hollow and The Bee’s Knees and Nacho Mama’s.
 They’ll stay at the brand-new Hyatt House downtown and the Crowne Plaza North Augusta and in residences across the city.
-They’ll make their way to Evans to watch Darius Rucker and Josh Kelley take the stage at Rock Fore!
+They’ll watch Darius Rucker and Josh Kelley take the stage at Rock Fore!
 Dough.
 When they aren’t exploring Augusta National Golf Club and roaring as a crowd at highlight-reel shots, they’ll eat, drink and play their way through the most action-packed week in Augusta all year.

 But then most of them will go back to their home cities, and they won’t come back until the next Masters Tournament.
 Many of them might never step foot in the Garden City again.

 That’s what separates the Red Carpet Tour Augusta from the rest of Masters Week.
 While most of Augusta puts on a show for tourists and locals to give them the best possible few days, the Red Carpet Tour has a bigger vision.

 Red Carpet Tour Augusta attracts some of the world’s most successful executives, consultants and developers to Augusta for Masters Week, not just to watch the tournament, but to showcase the Augusta area and all that it has to offer companies that are considering locating here.

 “They’re sometimes very surprised at the extent of the community and the size of the community,” said Sue Parr, president and CEO of the Augusta Metro Chamber of Commerce.
 “Most people don’t realize that Augusta is Georgia’s second-largest city.”